 The first step is simply identifying what sensory challenges they are facing.
 Remember that sensory processing is totally unique to each individual and that it can change quickly or over a longer period of time.
-You can read more about the basics of sensory processing and what a sensory diet is to help you start to put the pieces together.
+You can read more about the basics of what sensory is and what a sensory diet is to help you start to put the pieces together.

 AND, Don’t forget to get your Free Sensory Red Flags Checklist that you can print and download.